n0xia/rubiks-cube/README.md

 how stringstream handles spaces.

-### [Currently working on this]
+### [Features currently in the works]
-I noticed blinking on my own machine when the array for turns got really long.
+- I noticed blinking on my own machine when the array for turns got really long.
 A good feature would be to create a slider of sorts, where the current turn moves to the center and is only surrounded by 3 turns on both sides, as if it is sliding along the moveset.
 This would remove the blinking that is probably caused by the output of the entire array repeatedly.
 It would also add aesthetic value.
+- Making the input sequence aesthetically pleasing with box drawing UNICODE characters, and maybe some colored text.
+- For now the coloring is only supported on MacOS and Linux (Terminals that use bash), and probably WSL.
+Maybe I'll add a batch version in the future, although the system("cls") might be a bit blinky since batch terminals are a bit slow.